 On this note of creativity, have a Writing Day Off.
 Or a Painting Day Off, Hiking Day Off, Staring Creepily At People In Malls Day Off.
 Pick something you really really really love doing, that you never have enough time doing, and just dedicate a day once a month or something to do it.

-My dad always tells me: people can steal your money and your possessions, but people can never steal your knowledge.
+Quoting my dad again: people can steal your money and your possessions, but people can never steal your knowledge.

 Knowledge is money that will never deplete and money comes free in the form of books (at least library books!).
 Read books and grow your mind, grow your intellect.
 Read everything: Freudian critique, post-modern surrealist war poetry, nineteenth-century erotica, The Hunger Games.
 All literature has value.
 You’d be surprised at how many academic essays are on Twilight.